About the faculty

 It is an important part of ‘who we are’ to encourage social and environmental responsibility in all its forms.
 The Faculty, staff and students run projects with charities, and work as volunteers on projects in the community.
 The regional and global community benefits from this collaboration as does the Faculty in providing a real world education.

-We need creative specialists who understand the environment in which their talents will be used and who can talk the same language as their clients and business colleagues.’
-The Faculty has designed modules that help students gain these skills and has excellent links with the creative industries and the gallery network so that students already have a ‘foot in the door’ before graduating.
+The Faculty has designed modules to help students gain relevant skills needed for employment and has excellent links with the creative industries and the gallery network so that students already have a ‘foot in the door’ before graduating.

 All our courses share a common philosophy to enable students to take full advantage of creative and vocational opportunities by focusing on the following: